ksenginew/styless.css/README.md

 Minimal classless CSS framework for faster development.

-<a href="issues/new?template=bug_report.md">Report bug</a>
+<a href="https://github.com/ksenginew/styless.css/issues/new?template=bug_report.md">Report bug</a>
 ·
-<a href="issues/new?template=feature_request.md">Request feature</a>
+<a href="https://github.com/ksenginew/styless.css/issues/new?template=feature_request.md">Request feature</a>

 ## Quick start

 Looking to quickly add Styless to your project?
 Use jsDelivr, a free open source CDN.
 Using a package manager or need to download the source files?
-Head to the downloads page.
+Head to the [downloads] page.

 ### Installation